 This is the biggest reason to hire a Duluth workers’ compensation lawyer when you make your claim or file an appeal.
 It’s in your best interest and even in the interest of your employer.
 If your compensation isn’t enough to make you whole, you can’t give your best at work.

 Will I Have to Sue My Employer?

 No. One of the purposes of workers’ compensation is to avoid lawsuits between employees and their employers.
 In the City of Duluth, you cannot sue your employer for a workplace injury.
 This protects workers in several ways:

 - Lawsuits can drag on for months or even years, and you need compensation more quickly than that.

 - It is hard to predict how a lawsuit will turn out, and you should not have to live with the stress and uncertainty.

-- Workers compensation avoids confrontation with your employer because workers comp claims are handled by an insurance company.
+- Workers’ compensation avoids confrontation with your employer because workers’ compensation claims are handled by an insurance company.

-Talk to a Duluth Workers Compensation Lawyer for Free
+Talk to a Workers’ Compensation Lawyer in Duluth for Free

 At John Foy & Associates, we have a 20-year history of helping injured workers recover money in workers’ compensation claims.
 We know how to get insurance companies to pay, and we’d like to show you what we can do for you.